 Here, the legend:

 In the graph, you can see that when the accelerator pedal was released four times (the red curve), the speed choice graph indicates (the grey curve) that gear 1, then 2, 3, 4, and finally – gear 6 is chosen.
 At these moments, I switched the gears.
-On each gear switching, the misfire is identified (pink, yellow and brown curves)!
+On each gear switching, the misfire is identified (pink, yellow, and brown curves)!
 Fantastic!
-Instead, when the misfires happen by real (the shivering of the engine can be felt and seen in the Rough run data), misfire events are NOT registered!
+Instead, when the misfires happen in real (the shivering of the engine can be felt and seen in the Rough run data), misfire events are NOT registered!

 b. for a low/very low requested torque combustion timing misfires are not identified;

-c. if the car is equipped with a manual gearbox, one misfire is recorded every time when the gear is switched; misfire counters can be used as counters of how many times the gears are switched;
+c. if the car is equipped with a manual gearbox, one misfire is recorded every time the gear is switched; misfire counters can be used as counters of how many times the gears are switched;

-Seems, the programmers have “forgotten” one “small thing” – put the gear changing procedure in the Transient event list.
-During Transient processes (for example, swiftly pressing or releasing the accelerator pedal; pressing the brake pedal, etc.), in a normal case, misfire identification is stopped for a moment.
+Seems the programmers have “forgotten” one “small thing” – put the gear-changing procedure in the Transient event list.
+During Transient processes (for example, swiftly pressing or releasing the accelerator pedal, pressing the brake pedal, etc.), in a normal case, misfire identification is stopped for a moment.
 But not in this case.

 Does it seem to me alone that the software of the heart of the car – the most important unit has been written very perfunctory?
 I have suspicions that Mr/Robert Bosch has turned in his grave because of shame.

-This time the problem causes can be:
+This time, the problem causes can be:

 a. worn spark plugs;

-I don’t rule out also the b option.
+I don’t rule out the b option.
 In this mode, the fuel mixes with the air so poorly that every 3-rd cycle goes “in vain”.
 Or – the engineers have “forgotten” to activate the multi-ignition mode (because misfires are not identified).
 Or – there could also be some fault with ignition timing (for example, wrongly received knock data).
 There could be many options.
 I would not be surprised by anything.